LinuxRocks2000/blog/_posts/2021-08-07-something-up-with-squishmallow.md

 The new version was not perfect.
 It was **ugly**.
 The only authentic Oswald-clone I could find?
 An ebay one.
 Used.
 The janky Kellytoy website didn't give any answers anyways.
 Every "squad" was almost empty...
 I was sure there was something strange happening.

-I asked on Reddit, and got no response.
-What is happening?
-I decided to dig deeper.

  * * *
  ## I was sure there was something fishy going on.
  * * *

+I asked on Reddit, and got no helpful response.
+What is happening?
+Where did the squishmallows go?

+For any (anonymous, if your smart) tips, E-Mail me.

+## Detective Lane Howser is a private detective in Toronto, Canada.
+She likes to hunt down the most utterly trivial cases.

+*This entire article is a joke, based in fact, same as all the further Detective Lane Howser articles.*